 However, employers must still keep uniform employment discrimination policies that apply to all ages.

-Colorado Discrimination Laws Prohibit Various Work Scenarios
+Age Discrimination in the Workplace – Colorado Laws Prohibit Various Work Scenarios

 It is generally unlawful for apprenticeship programs, including joint labor-management apprenticeship programs, to discriminate on the basis of an individual’s age.
 Age limitations in apprenticeship programs are valid only if they fall within certain specific exceptions under the ADEA or if the EEOC grants a specific exemption.